desousanathan/desousanathan/README.md

     • Building computer vision projects using OpenCV
     • Designing and training a YOLO-based object detection model and many others

+📫 How to reach me:
+    • email: desousanathan03@gmail.com
+    • discord: desousanathan
 <!--
 **desousanathan/desousanathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.